AFOL Glossary

 BUGs

-Brisbane LEGO User Group (for some reason leaving out the “L” from the abbreviation and adding an “s” as it was also done by MUGs in Melbourne).
-The BUGs was the first Brisbane based LEGO User Group, holding its first meeting in October 2000.
+The BUGs were the Brisbane LEGO User Group (for some reason leaving out the “L” from the abbreviation and adding an “s” as it was also done by MUGs in Melbourne).
+The BUGs were the first Brisbane based LEGO User Group, holding its first meeting in October 2000.

 LEGO and Technology